frothkoetter/cdw/README.md

 ```
 Note: The time to create the MV takes apporox.
 3-5 minutes.

-Test that the Materialized view is created.
+Checking that the materialized view is created.

 ```sql
 SHOW MATERIALIZED VIEWS;